Trevorcohen16/SMS-Management-System-/README.md

 ## 🌌 Overview

 Step into the future with the **SMS Management System**!
 This sleek Flask-powered app redefines SMS management with a stunning blue "future tech" theme.
-Featuring a responsive dashboard, real-time graphs, and support for HSDPA USB modems, it’s your gateway to monitoring and controlling SMS operations.
-Watch the magic unfold as logs pulse with activity... ✨
+Featuring a responsive dashboard, real-time graphs, and support for HSDPA USB modems, it’s your gateway to monitoring and controlling SMS operations.✨

-- *Pulsing Effect*: `. . .`

 ## 🎮 Features